4-WEEK ARTIST IN RESIDENCE (AiR) PROGRAM

 2018 ONLINE APPLICATION

-Byrdcliffe’s 2018 4-week Artist in Residence Program application will be available via Submittable as of December 15, 2017.
-The deadline for submitting the 2018 AiR application is February 15, 2018.
-All applicants will be notified of their admission status (accepted, waiting list, declined) in March 2018.
-The application fee is $45 if you apply before January 15, 2018, and $55 if you apply between January 15 and February 15, 2018.
+Byrdcliffe’s 2018 4-week Artist in Residence Program application has been available via Submittable as of December 15, 2017.
+The deadline for submitting the 2018 AiR application is March 1, 2018, and March 23, 2018 for artists affected by natural disasters.
+All applicants will be notified of their admission status (accepted, waiting list, declined) in March/April 2018.
+The application fee is $45 if you apply before January 15, 2018, and $55 if you apply between January 15 and March 1, 2018.